26 Great Books on Vietnam

 “Up to then there had been something of a gentleman’s agreement among those who might be called The Good Journalists of Washington that the Kennedy Administration was one of excellence, that it was for good things and against bad things, and that when it did lesser things it was only in self-defense, and in order that it might do other good things.”

-The Best and the Brightest refers to the Harvard educated foreign policy decision-makers in the Kennedy and Johnson administrations.
-These are the same ones that got the United States mired in a war they would never win.
-Halberstam looks at what led America to think they could do what the French couldn’t do–defeat the communists and control Vietnam–and why they lost.
+The Best and the Brightest refers to the Harvard-educated foreign policy decision-makers in the Kennedy and Johnson administrations.
+These are the same ones that got the United States mired in a war they couldn’t win.

 Verdict: Read it!
 The Best and the Brightest is one of the best nonfiction books about Vietnam!

-10. A Bright Shining Lie: John Paul Vann and America in Vietnam
+13. A Bright Shining Lie: John Paul Vann and America in Vietnam

 Neil Sheehan (1988)